 Thank to its flexibility, Ryax can solve many different problems.
 You may use it to handle a single, simple use case but you may also leverage it to process the entirety of a company’s backends.

 Thus, several tools on the market can seemingly overlap with the capabilities of our product.
 In order to better understand what Ryax does, let us compare it to a number of these tools.

 Home made tools¶

-Lots of companies develop their own tool internally, when they start to need data science automation.
+Lots of companies develop their own tool internally, when they start to develop backend software.
 It usually starts with a simple script and then evolves into a larger solution.
 These hand-made approaches are error-prone and become hard to maintain when the needs in automation grow.
 In fact, going into production requires much more than a simple script: a data science workflow has to be developed, monitored, debugged, and updated.

 Ryax is doing exactly this.
-It allows you to focus on your data science projects while taking care of the whole life-cycle of your pipeline.
+It allows you to focus on your projects while taking care of the whole life-cycle of your pipeline.